haydenwalker980/dtel/docs/Customer-Support-Guide.md

 If you have any questions about commands that are **not** mentioned here, you may ask about it in a staff channel on DTel's HQ.
 Staff commands should **only** be used in either the staff channel or in direct messaging with the bot.

 ## How do I become Customer Support?
 The **only way** to join the CS team is to fill out the [application form](https://discordtel.typeform.com/to/jJayAt).
 Your application will put into the pool, but will only be looked at once a spot opens.
-The maximum amount of team members is currently **the integer closest to (server count / 100)** (Excluding Manager or higher).
+The maximum amount of team members is currently **the number closest to (server count / 100)** (excluding Manager or higher).
 It may take **weeks or months ~~or years~~** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.** During your wait, you should stay in the DTel HQ.
 Failure to remain in the server until your application is read will result in an automatic denial.

 ## Assigning a number
 Usually, servers can get a number using `>wizard`.
 You may need to run `>assign <Channel_ID> <Number>` in these occasions:

 * Moving a number from a channel to another (unless the number is VIP, in which case use >reassign.)
 Run **after** de-assigning the original one.
 Remember to compensate for any paid months.
-If the number has expired, use >addcredit to charge any outstanding balance first (make sure to specify that it's a negative amount of credits.)
+If the number has expired, use >addcredit to charge any outstanding balance first (makse sure to specify that it's a negative amount of credits.)
 * Getting more then 3 numbers (must get approval from boss.)
 * `0800` (manager approval required.)
 (Note: we're no longer selling them)